 The education level of Boaz citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.45% of adults 25 and older in Boaz have a college degree.
+18.33% of adults 25 and older in Boaz have a college degree.

+Boaz is a somewhat ethnically-diverse city.
 The people who call Boaz home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Boaz residents report their race to be White, followed by Asian.
+The greatest number of Boaz residents report their race to be White, followed by Black or African-American.
 Boaz also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.81% of the city’s residents.
-Important ancestries of people in Boaz include English, German, Scots-Irish, and Scottish.
+People of Hispanic or Latino origin account for 12.02% of the city’s residents.
+Important ancestries of people in Boaz include English, Irish, German, Portuguese, and Scottish.

 The most common language spoken in Boaz is English.
 Other important languages spoken here include Spanish and French.